 The Project Site consists of agricultural fields adjacent to canal habitat.
-Canals and ditches within the Project Site as well as the California Aqueduct can function as movement corridors for the regular home range or dispersal movements of native wildlife, including special status species.
+Canals and ditches within the Project Site can function as movement corridors for the regular home range or dispersal movements of native wildlife, including special status species.
 The USFWS' Recovery Plan for Upland Species of the San Joaquin Valley (Recovery Plan) does not show movement corridors within or near the Project Site.
 The Recovery Plan shows the foothills to the west as a north-south movement corridor (USFWS 1998).
 The nearest significant riparian corridor that likely facilitates regional movement of wildlife is the Kings River to the northeast of the site.
-This riparian area is located approximately two miles to the east of the Project Site at its nearest point.
-Approximately 2.5 miles west of the Kings/Fresno County line within Fresno County, the Gen-Tie will pass over the California Aqueduct which, although less significant, is also expected to act as a movement corridor.
+This riparian area is located approximately 1.5 miles to the east of the Project Site at its nearest point.